-Today, the vast majority of Mobile Offshore Drilling Units (MODUs) operating on the U.S. OCS are foreign-flagged vessels.
-MODU regulatory applicability can be a bit complex when first taking a look due to the numerous compliance schemes and their respective dates.
-U.S.-flagged MODU requirements are contained within 46 CFR Subchapter I-A. This issue will primarily focus on regulatory compliance options for foreign-flagged MODUs engaged in U.S. OCS activities.
+Today, the vast majority of mobile offshore drilling units (MODUs) operating on the U.S. Outer Continental Shelf (OCS) are foreign-flagged vessels.
+MODU regulatory applicability can be a bit complex at first look due to the numerous compliance schemes and their respective dates.
+U.S.-flagged MODU requirements are contained within 46 CFR Subchapter I-A. This issue of the Drill Down will primarily focus on regulatory compliance options for foreign-flagged MODUs engaged in U.S. OCS activities.

 Coast Guard (CG) authority to regulate activities on the OCS is derived from the Outer Continental Shelf Lands Act (OCSLA), 43 U.S. Code 1331.
 Under OCSLA and 33 CFR Subchapter N, the CG exercises Coastal State authority on foreign MODU examinations beyond 12 NM.
-Depending on the conditions found on a foreign MODU, these Coastal State exams may be more in depth than a traditional Port State Control exam, but will not be as stringent as a flag state inspection (refer to Marine Safety Manual (MSM) Vol. II, Section G, Chapter1).
+Coastal State exams may be more in depth than a traditional Port State Control exam, but will not be as stringent as a flag state inspection (refer to COMDTINST 16000.76, Marine Safety: Outer Continental Shelf Activities, Chapter 1).

 Foreign MODUs are allowed three different examination options, known as Options (a), (b), and (c), for issuance of a Certificate of Compliance (COC) when on the U.S. OCS and engaged in OCS activities.
 The requirements for these three options can be found in 33 CFR 143.207 (design & equipment) and 33 CFR 146.205 (operations), which are:

 - Option (a): Compliance with 46 CFR Parts 108 and 109;